 I’m not sure if this is the case for everyone, but I think one of the most overwhelming parts of picking pallets is actually picking the pallets.
 There are so much unknown, so much risk that is associated with choosing the right one, and when you’re dealing with limited financial resources, the stress can be paralyzing.
+If only there was a pallet shopping checklist out there to make sure I cover all my bases!

 If you’re going to want to pick pallets, it is imperative that you accept the fact that you’re going to choose wrongly and get unprofitable pallets.
 It’s a major part of this business.
 The key, however, is to reduce the risk through knowledge, research, and experience.